aiko-kami/panda-server/README.md

 **What is a project?**

 You have an idea and a goal?
 You want to accomplish something meaningful?
 You have your project!
-It can be anything from making a short film, creating a podcast about local history to forming a music band or developing an original video game...
+It can be anything from making a short film about marine wildlife, creating a podcast about local history to forming a music band or developing an original video game...

 **Main Features:**

 - **<ins>Project Proposals:</ins>** You have an inspiring project idea but need specific talents to make it happen?
 Post your project proposal on Sheepy!
 Describe your project's goal and the skills you're seeking.
 Watch your idea come to life as talented individuals from around the world express their interest in joining your project.

-- **<ins>Talent Showcase:** Are you a designer, developer, musician, writer, or have any other amazing talent to share?
+- **<ins>Talent Showcase:</ins>** Are you a designer, developer, musician, writer, or have any other amazing talent to share?
 Sheepy enables you to create a stunning talent profile showcasing your expertise and experience.
 Share your portfolio and talents, making it easy for project creators to find and invite you to collaborate.

 <br>